THE NEW JERUSALEM

 The primary meaning of being “saved” is we shall not be rejected by the Lord Jesus when he appears.
 Of itself being saved does not mean we shall become a spiritual giant when we die or that we shall ascend to the highest orders of the spirit realm—there to have fellowship with the saints and martyrs.
 If we do not gravitate to the dedicated and godly in this life, why should we after we die?
 We tend to want to be with people of our own level now, and we shall go to our own level when we die.
 The separating of our spirit from our body does not change what we ourselves are.

 If we are not seeking an intimate relationship with the Lord Jesus now, why would we after we die?
 If we do not enjoy the fiery holiness of God now, what would we do in a city where God and the Lamb are present in unconcealed glory?
 We would be uncomfortable indeed!

 What we are and where we belong are apparent now.
 A profession of doctrinal faith makes little difference.
 What we are, we are.
 If we are righteous in conduct, holy in thought and word, obedient to God, we will be taken into the midst of such persons when we die.
 But if we are unrighteous in conduct, unclean in thought and word, and disobedient to God, we will be placed with people who behave the same as we do.
 God does not approve of mixtures.

-Ye shall keep my statutes.
-Thou shalt not let thy cattle gender with a diverse kind: thou shalt not sow thy field with mingled seed: neither shall a garment mingled of linen and woollen come upon thee.
+‘You shall keep My statutes.
+You shall not let your livestock breed with another kind.
+You shall not sow your field with mixed seed.
+Nor shall a garment of mixed linen and wool come upon you.
 (Leviticus 19:19)